Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Best tips for renting a car in France

-I think I've covered most things you need to know about renting a car in France BUT... here are some driving in France tips you'll be happy to know.
+I think I've covered most things you need to know about renting a car in France BUT... here are even more driving in France tips you'll be happy to know.

-• If you do plan to drive at night, try to fill up early in the evening to make sure gas stations are fully open.
+• If you plan to drive at night, try to fill up your gas tank early in the evening to make sure gas stations are fully open.

 • Be aware that some service stations close or reduce their services at night.
-This means you'll either have to pay in advance for your gas or use your card in the automatic machine.
+This means you'll either have to pay in advance before filling up or use your card in the automatic machine.

 • Some stations don't have human attendants at night so if your card doesn't work, well...